AdmiringWorm/chocolatey-packages/automatic/authy-desktop/Readme.md

 ### NOTES
 - Authy Desktop should currently be considered a beta version (which is mentioned on the download page), although they release it using a stable release version.
-- Install is currently not completely silent as the program opens after it have been installed.
-- Uninstall is definitely not silent.
-- This package requires chocolatey 0.9.10 or later